autonity/docs.autonity.org/content/docs/concepts/asm/_index.md

 The ASM functions with two identities for cryptographic security: the CDP owner and the stabilization protocol contract.

-Stabilization Contract calls to mint and burn Auton as CDP's are interacted with to borrow and repay Auton are  restricted to the Stabilization Contract address, the '`stabilizer`' protocol address.
+Stabilization Contract calls to mint and burn Auton as CDPs are interacted with to borrow and repay Auton are  restricted to the Stabilization Contract address, the '`stabilizer`' protocol address.

 ### CDP identifiers